 NOTE: Donations to 132- accounts that are not department annual funds will be considered to be cash to be invested.
 This means UWF will assume such donations are not to be spent, but meant to be added to the principal of the account.
 Those donations are added to the principal

 at the close of the next quarter and, unless your endowment allows the spending of the principal, will never be spendable.
 If your donor wants the donation to be spendable as cash, the donor must indicate that clearly to UWF at the time of donation.
-Donations to endowed annual funds are treated differently, because it is common practice for donors to give money meant to be spent as cash to those funds, and that is what the donor, department and UWF expect.
+Donations to endowed annual funds are treated differently, because it is common practice for donors to give money meant to be spent as cash to those funds, and that is what the donor, department, and UWF expect.
 Although donations to annual funds will initially be put into the "cash to be endowed" category, they will be moved to spendable cash at the end of the next quarter.
-If you have questions about this process, please contact John Varda at 5-1170.
+If you have questions about this process, please contact Ben Ball at 5-1170.

 UW-Madison and UW Foundation Policies

 Campus policy guidelines govern the gift deposit and expenditure of funds held for units of the University by the University of Wisconsin Foundation.
-Such funds vary widely in scope and purpose, from funds attached to a particular named professorship, to general or highly specific scholarship funds, to discretionary or donor-restricted funds for activities of a particular department or the College as a whole.
+Such funds vary widely in scope and purpose, from funds attached to a particular named professorship, to general or highly specific scholarship funds, to discretionary funds or donor-restricted funds for activities of a particular department or the College as a whole.
 The intent of the guidelines is to assure accountability to donors and the public for the appropriate expenditure of all University funds, including funds held by the UW Foundation.

 Whenever possible, Foundation funds should be transferred to the University and held in a UW gift account (Fund 233) for subsequent expenditure through the normal University purchasing, payroll, and accounting systems.
-Any expense that can be submitted through University cannot be paid by the Foundation.
+Any expense that is allowable or can be submitted through the University cannot be paid by the Foundation.
 This means you cannot arbitrarily decide to use UW or UWF funding sources.
 If the UW can pay, you must pay through UW.
-Keep in mind, once UWF money is transferred into a UW 233- account, that money becomes UW money, subject to all UW policies and limitations, and that money cannot be returned to UWF.
+Keep in mind, once UWF money is transferred into a UW 233- account, that money becomes UW money, subject to all UW policies and limitations, and that money cannot be returned to the UWF.

 More specific information on the purposes for which gifts will be accepted and the policies and procedures for expenditures may be found in the Chancellor's memo on UW-Madison and UW Foundation Policies.
 Also, as a companion to this memo, Business Services has developed a "how to" page for depositing gifts.
 For further information about this topic, or for advice about establishing a 233 (gift) account, please contact Ben Ball (265-1170).